kaitmore/multimesh-workshop/workshop.md

 There is already an `egress-edge` proxy deployed into your environment, we'll just need to tweak the configuration to make this work.

-Run `greymatter edit route route-ping-pong-to-mesh-2-slash` and update the shared_rules_key to `shared-rules-egress-edge`.
+Run `greymatter edit route route-ping-pong-to-mesh-2-slash`, hit `i` to enter interactive mode, and update the `shared_rules_key` to `shared-rules-egress-edge`.
+To save and apply, run `:wq`.
 Do the same for `route-ping-pong-to-mesh-2`.

-Create a route for the egress cluster <-> mesh #2:
+Next, create a route for the egress cluster <-> mesh #2:

 ```sh
 greymatter create route < route-egress-to-mesh-2.json